bluescarni/piranha/doc/sphinx/math_cos.rst

 *#include <piranha/math/cos.hpp>*

-.. cpp:function:: template <typename T> auto piranha::math::cos(T &&x)
+.. cpp:function:: template <typename T> auto piranha::cos(T &&x)

    This function computes :math:`\cos\left( x \right)`.

-   The implementation is delegated to the call operator of the :cpp:class:`piranha::math::cos_impl` function object.
+   The implementation is delegated to the call operator of the :cpp:class:`piranha::cos_impl` function object.
    The body of this function is equivalent to:

    .. code-block:: c++

-      return piranha::math::cos_impl<Tp>{}(x);
+      return piranha::cos_impl<Tp>{}(x);

-   where ``Tp`` is ``T`` after the removal of reference and cv-qualifiers, and *x* is perfectly forwarded to the call operator of :cpp:class:`piranha::math::cos_impl`.
+   where ``Tp`` is ``T`` after the removal of reference and cv-qualifiers, and *x* is perfectly forwarded to the call operator of :cpp:class:`piranha::cos_impl`.
    If the expression above is invalid, or if it returns a type which does not satisfy the :cpp:concept:`piranha::Returnable` concept, then this function will be disabled (i.e., it will not participate in overload resolution).

-   Piranha provides specialisations of :cpp:class:`piranha::math::cos_impl` for the following types:
+   Piranha provides specialisations of :cpp:class:`piranha::cos_impl` for the following types:

    * all of C++'s arithmetic types,
    * all :cpp:class:`mppp::integer <mppp::integer>` types (including :cpp:type:`piranha::integer`),